 Roles and responsibilities are defined for each identified risk category to ensure continuous monitoring and risk assessment.
 To ensure that risk categories reflect the Group's current main risks, the taxonomy is reviewed at least on an annual basis.

-The annual Risk Management Report provides a detailed description of the risk categories identified in the risk taxonomy and is published together with the Annual Report.
-Both reports are available at danskebank.com.
+The annual Risk Management Report provides a detailed description of the risk categories and cross taxonomy risk drivers as identified in the risk taxonomy and is available at danskebank.com.